Overview

 Step 3: Enable Remote Access

 Click the “Enable Remote Access” button.
-This will:
+This will:- Create a read-only database user

 - Configure PostgreSQL to accept remote connections